-To avoid folliculitis, take these steps to protect yourself.
+To reduce likelihood of folliculitis, take these steps to protect yourself:

 - Wash your hands frequently.